I’ve been given the wrong medication – what are my rights?

 - Prescribing a drug which you’re allergic to or affects an existing health condition

-This list isn’t exhaustive, however, so if you think that a prescription mistake by your pharmacist or GP has made your health worse, you should get in touch with a solicitor for an expert legal opinion.
+If you think your pharmacist or GP has made a mistake, get in touch with a clinical negligence solicitor for an expert legal opinion.

 If you believe that you’ve suffered an injury as a result of clinical or medical negligence, complete our online enquiry form or call our specialist solicitors on 0117 905 9763 for advice on how to make a claim for medical negligence.